Urbanism Next

 Widespread internet-capable device usage has been a key element in the growth of microtransit services.
 Where conventional shuttle services typically require calling a dispatcher to request a ride, microtransit operators enable riders to request and pay for service through their smartphones, tablets, or other mobile devices.
 In addition to being more convenient, this app-based approach also allows microtransit operators to match requests to routes and available vehicles in real time.

 Microtransit can fill gaps left by public transit or other modes of transportation.
 In areas where public transit operates on a limited basis or doesn’t operate at all, microtransit can provide either point-to-point or first-/last-mile transportation for people unable or unwilling to drive.
-Microtransit services are also being used during the Covid-19 pandemic to get essential workers to and from jobs, as well as help transit dependent residents make essential trips.
 Microtransit services can also operate outside of normal public transit hours, providing safe transportation for non-drivers during off hours.

 Microtransit can be more convenient than other transportation modes.
 This is often a major driver behind private microtransit usage, where using company-provided microtransit instead of driving or using public transit can be faster or more pleasant.
 This is particularly true for companies that operate microtransit services in cities such as San Francisco, where commute times can be long and the amenities offered by a company shuttle can allow riders to work en route.